 A novel protein found in Cordyceps mushrooms is known as CMP which is the harmful protein that causes cell death through mitochondrial-dependent apoptosis, However, heat treatment and alkalization degraded CMP.
 Therefore, cooking is necessary before consumption to eliminate CMP (34).

-Furthermore, various health benefits Cordyceps mushrooms reported but some of these research done on the animal, human clinical trials not done yet thus precaution should be needed before consumption.
+Furthermore, various health benefits of Cordyceps mushrooms were reported but some of this research was done on animals, human clinical trials have not been done yet thus precaution should be needed before consumption.

 Edited By: Dr. Asha Jyoti Bharati